 The Sanctuary

-The mixed sclerophyll forest is home to our Forester kangaroos, Bennetts wallabies and pademelons, giving you the opportunity to see these wonderful macropods in their natural habitat.
-With natural ground cover and den sites for our free ranging wombats, you will feel like you are at one with nature amongst the trees.
-Be sure to keep your eyes out for flicking ears, as this is the best way to spot them as they blend into the bark and ground cover.
+Our mixed sclerophyll forest is home to Forester kangaroos, Bennett’s wallabies, and pademelons, giving you the chance to observe these incredible macropods in their natural habitat.
+With natural ground cover and den sites for our free-ranging wombats, walking among the trees feels like stepping into nature itself.
+Keep an eye out for flicking ears, it’s the best way to spot these well-camouflaged animals as they blend seamlessly into the bark and leaf litter.

 “Trowunna is such a unique environment that native animals are naturally drawn to the sanctuary, with the knowledge that they are among friends.”